Marcelino Guerra (baseball)

-Marcelino Guerra (April 6, 1890 – date unknown) was a Cuban outfielder in the Negro leagues and Cuban League in the 1910s and 1920s.
+Marcelino Guerra (April 6, 1890 – date unknown) was a Cuban professional baseball outfielder in the Negro leagues and Cuban League in the 1910s and 1920s.

 A native of Unión de Reyes, Cuba, Guerra made his Cuban League debut in 1909 with Club Fé and would play for Almendares, Habana, and San Francisco Park.
 He made his Negro leagues debut in 1916 with the Cuban Stars (East).
 He went on to play seven seasons with the Cuban Stars (West).